dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/README.md

 1. Earn at least 90% of the total points from homework and quiz questions over the course of the semester.

-2. Complete a satsifactory final programming project.
+2. Complete a satisfactory final programming project.

 3. Complete the participation questions for each assigned chapter in the ZyBook.